 Explore water temperatures, feel ice and watch it melt, float in a paddling pool, add colour and glitter.
 Water is a great sensory tool for your child to have a chilled timeout or learn new and interesting ideas and language.

 Water is a fun functional tool to work with.
-Use water to discuss sharing, fairness and whether people have the same or different e.g. everyone has a cup.
-You child can practice pouring everyone a drink whilst the adult can model language around the “same” v’s “different” using the water level in the cups as a visual.
+Use water to discuss sharing, fairness, and whether people have the same or different, e.g. everyone has a cup.
+Your child can practice pouring everyone a drink while the adult can model language around the “same” vs. “different” using the water level in the cups as a visual.

 Water is in our day to day routines.
 No time to set up activities?
 No worries!
-Just talk about the water your child comes across as they go about their normal activities whilst modelling related vocabulary.
+Just talk about the water your child comes across as they go about their normal activities while modeling related vocabulary.
 Do they like their bath hot or cold?
 How could they make it hotter or colder if they wanted?
-Where does water come from when washing your hands? how does it get to the tap?
-As a drink is water good for our bodies?
+Where does water come from when washing your hands?
+How does it get to the tap?
+As a drink, is water good for our bodies?
 What does feeling thirsty mean?